- Is the Relief Temporary?

 Is a cortisone injection merely a pain reliever or temporary remedy?

 Corticosteroids are not pain relievers.
 They reduce inflammation.
 When corticosteroids relieve pain, it is because they have reduced inflammation that would be causing pain.

 While the inflammation for which corticosteroids are given can recur, corticosteroid injections can provide months to years of relief when used properly.
-These injections also can cure diseases (permanently resolve them) when the problem is tissue inflammation localized to a small area, such as bursitis and tendonitis.
+These cortisone shots also can cure diseases (permanently resolve them) when the problem is tissue inflammation localized to a small area, such as bursitis and tendinitis.
 They can also cure certain forms of skin inflammation.